-As we approached the wood-sided dwelling, the owner and our Airbnb host, Pamela, greeted us.
+As we approached the wood-sided dwelling, the owner, Pamela, greeted us.
 She reminded me of a woman you would want with you if stranded on a desert isle—very self-sufficient, no nonsense and clever minded.
 She took us in and showed us the living space, which pretty much took less than 5 minutes, since it was, well…tiny.

 Life in the tiny house

 The kitchen consisted of a sink, with running water and a cabinet underneath.
 Counter space was minimal, so two shelves held kitchen items on a nearby wall.

 The mini-refrigerator stood outside (yes, outside), beside the door, with fresh eggs, butter and bread provided.
 What appeared liked my old bread-making machine was a halogen oven, squeezed onto a ledge near the floor.
 It emits a strange glow that miraculously cooks food.
 We’d need to study the detailed instructions later.

 Next, Pamela pointed out the upstairs bedroom, which consisted of a queen-sized mattress.
 To get to the bedroom, I quote the owner, “climb a stout wall-fixed ladder through a hole.”

 I would add, “Then, perform a gymnastic maneuver to rotate your body from vertical to horizontal.”
 Standing is not possible, even a child needs to crawl up there.

 I made it to the loft but Judy would not, citing her nightly 3:00 a.m. potty break where the risk of ladder missteps and bladder mishaps were inevitable.
 She opted to sleep in the sofa/futon bed below.